 On the other extreme of the Characin Family is the Piranha.
-Piranha is the common name given to a number of different species of fish from the Serresalmus, Roosereltiella, and Pygocentrus species.
+Piranha is the common name given to a number of different species of fish from the Serrasalmus, Roosereltiella, and Pygocentrus species.
 In the wild, they live in large shoals and are aggressive predators.
 In the aquarium, they will eat all live foods, other fish, and strips of beef and liver.
-They cannot be kept with other fish and if two Oiranhas are kept together they should be closely matched for size or they will most probably kill each other.
+They cannot be kept with other fish and if two Piranhas are kept together they should be closely matched for size or they will probably kill each other.

 Close in size and look to the Piranha when young, but calm, docile, and actually a vegetarian is the Red Belly Pacu, an equal danger to the community aquarium.
 Another member of the Characin Family that should have stayed in the Amazon, this fish will grow so large that it will not be able to turn around in your aquarium.
 It will starve all other fish in your community aquarium of oxygen and eventually die itself.

 The Melynnis, sold often as the “Silver Dollar” is another fish to stay away from having in a community aquarium.
 This fish will grow to over six inches long and five inches tall crowding out everything else in the aquarium.
 Although it is not an aggressive fish, it will tear up the tank and its decorations, use up most of the oxygen and eat the plants.

 At one time the Six-banded Distichodus was widely distributed as a community aquarium fish, it is most definitely not suitable for anything but the largest of aquariums and a community of the largest of aquarium fish.
 This monster grows to over 10 inches and will eat every plant in the tank.
 It has been known to run headlong into the side of an aquarium with such force that breaks through the side of the aquarium itself or does great damage to itself.